Vitamin D: Rickets

 Rickets, a childhood disease, is characterized by impeded growth and soft, weak, deformed long bones that bend and bow under their weight as children start to walk.
 Maternal vitamin D deficiency can cause fetal bone defects from before birth and impairment of bone quality after birth.
-Rickets typically appears between 3 and 18 months of age.
+Rickets typically presents between 3 and 18 months of age.
 This condition can be caused by vitamin D, calcium or phosphorus deficiency.
 Vitamin D deficiency remains the main cause of rickets among young infants in most countries because breast milk is low in vitamin D, and darker skin, social customs, and climatic conditions can contribute to inadequate sun exposure.
-A post-weaning Western omnivore diet characterized by high intakes of meat, fish, eggs and vitamin-D–fortified milk is protective, whereas low intakes of those foods and high cereal/grain intake contribute to risk.
+A post-weaning Western omnivore diet characterized by high intakes of meat, fish, eggs and vitamin-D–fortified milk is protective, whereas low intakes of those foods and high (unfortified) cereal/grain intake contribute to risk.
 For young children with rickets, supplementation with vitamin D plus calcium was superior to the vitamin alone for bone healing.

 Osteomalacia and osteoporosis

-Calcium and Vitamin D3 are often combined, with claims for adult bone health.
-(This label predates current U.S. Food and Drug Administration regulations on health claims.)

 Characteristics of osteomalacia are softening of the bones, leading to bending of the spine, bone fragility, and increased risk for fractures.
 Osteomalacia is usually present when 25-hydroxyvitamin D levels are less than about 10 ng/mL.
-Osteomalacia progress to osteoporosis, a condition of reduced bone mineral density with increased bone fragility and risk of bone fractures.
+Osteomalacia can progress to osteoporosis, a condition of reduced bone mineral density with increased bone fragility and risk of bone fractures.
 Osteoporosis can be a long-term effect of calcium and/or vitamin D insufficiency, the latter contributing by reducing calcium absorption.
 In the absence of confirmed vitamin D deficiency there is no evidence that vitamin D supplementation without concomitant calcium slows or stops the progression of osteomalacia to osteoporosis.
 For older people with osteoporosis, taking vitamin D with calcium may help prevent hip fractures, but it also slightly increases the risk of stomach and kidney problems.
 The reduced risk for fractures is not seen in healthier, community-dwelling elderly.
 Low serum vitamin D levels have been associated with falls, but taking extra vitamin D does not appear to reduce that risk.

 Athletes who are vitamin D deficient are at an increased risk of stress fractures and/or major breaks, particularly those engaging in contact sports.
 Incremental decreases in risk are observed with rising serum 25(OH)D concentrations plateauing at 50 ng/mL with no additional benefits seen in levels beyond this point.